 These are the documents that prove you are the registered keeper of the vehicle.

 But even if you don’t, you’re still handing over ownership of the car until the loan is repaid.

 Logbook loans are used only in England, Wales and Northern Ireland.

-They are not available in Scotland – if you’re offered a loan there, it’s likely to be hire-purchase or conditional sale, so check carefully what is involved and how it works.
+They are not available in Scotland – if you’re offered a loan there, it’s likely to be a hire-purchase or a conditional sale, so check carefully what is involved and how it works.